JaneliaSciComp/dlc-trainer/README.txt

 location, typically named something like

     /something/something/dlc-trainer-drop-output .

+Note that each targets folder to be used for training must be in placed in the dlc-trainer-drop folder, not a subfolder of it.

 Before installing DLC Trainer, you should figure out what user the cronjob will run as, and then do the build while logged in as that